-We talked to Yael Tamar of SolidBlock about her secrets for success, and she had the following to say:-
+Yael Tamar of SolidBlock tells us about her secrets to success and navigating through the pandemic.

 First of all, how are you and your family doing in these COVID-19 times?